citusdata/activerecord-multi-tenant/docs/source/appendix.rst

 ---------------------------

 We would like to thank the Ruby on Rails community for their contributions to open source, which have made projects like ``activerecord-multi-tenant`` possible.
+This gem was initially based on `acts_as_tenant <https://github.com/ErwinM/acts_as_tenant>`, and still shares some code.
+We thank the authors for their efforts.